-You may purchase retiree life insurance for you and/or your spouse which can be selected in addition to the six payout options.
+You may purchase retiree life insurance for yourself and/or your spouse that can be selected in addition to the six payout options.
 The cost of the life insurance appears as a deduction on your retirement check.
-The coverage is available in the amounts of \$3,000, \$5,000, or \$10,000.

-If you or your spouse die within the first three years after retirement, payment to the designated beneficiary(ies) will be as follows: 25% of the selected amount will be paid if death occurs in the first year; 50% will be paid if death occurs during the second year; 75% will be paid if death occurs during the third year; and payment of 100% beginning with the fourth year and thereafter.
-You may cancel your election for life insurance at any time.
-However, you may only elect to purchase retiree life insurance at retirement.
+If you or your spouse die(s) within the first three years of retirement, payments to the designated beneficiary(ies) will be prorated based on the policy provisions in place at retirement.

+You may cancel your election for life insurance at anytime.
+However, you may only elect to purchase retiree and/or spouse life insurance at retirement.